HomeArticlesHow to Budget With an Irregular Income

 Every dollar above floor income, in order:

 The self-employment tax rate is 15.3% on net earnings plus your marginal federal income tax rate.
 A safe rule: set aside 25–30% of every dollar above business expenses for taxes, automatically, before the allocation rule runs.
-According to the U.S. Government Accountability Office, the IRS estimates that sole proprietors — including gig workers, freelancers, and independent contractors — underreport taxes by approximately $80 billion annually, primarily because no withholding mechanism exists and tax obligations accumulate invisibly across good earning months.
-A 25–30% tax reserve transferred on the day income arrives eliminates this problem entirely.
+Sole proprietors and gig workers frequently run into tax trouble not because they are unaware of taxes, but because there is no withholding mechanism and tax obligations accumulate invisibly across good months.

 For variable-income earners, the emergency fund is not optional — it is the foundation that makes the bucket system durable.
 Without a separate emergency buffer, every unexpected expense draws from the smoothing reserve, destabilizing the income-smoothing function at exactly the moment it is most needed.